 Tasnim Hossain is a director, playwright, dramaturg and screenwriter.
 She is the current Resident Director at Melbourne Theatre Company.

 In 2021, she directed -.- for Eat Me (NIDA), Rough Draft #49 – Garage Sale (STC), and the 2021 Griffin Award readings.
-She has also been an assistant director on Banging Denmark (STC) and The House at Boundary Road, Liverpool (Bontom).
+In 2019, she was assistant director on Banging Denmark (STC) and on The House at Boundary Road, Liverpool (Bontom).

 Tasnim is a co-recipient of the Create NSW-Hayes Theatre NSW Musical Theatre Fellowship with Vidya Makan, through which she is currently writing the book for a new musical, and has completed commissions for Nautanki Theatre Company and for the Q Theatre at the Joan Sutherland Performing Arts Centre.
 She collaborated with the composer, Corrina Bonshek, on a new Australian art song for Blush Opera’s 12 THREADS project.

-She wrote the monologues Delivery for Playwriting Australia’s Dear Australia project and Hope and Wisdom for ABC Radio National Fictions.
+She wrote the monologues This Is The Place for Critical Stages/Paines Plough’s Come to Where I Am series, Delivery for Playwriting Australia’s Dear Australia project and Hope and Wisdom for ABC Radio National Fictions.
 She has written work for young people through ATYP, Canberra Youth Theatre and Shopfront.

 Tasnim was a creator, writer, and actor for Carpark Clubbing (ABC iView), which won Best in Writing at Stareable Fest and Best Ensemble at Die Seriale.

-She has also participated in programs such as Co-Curious’ “On the Bright Side”, supported by Netflix, and the inaugural NSW/ACT AFTRS Talent Camp.
+She has participated in programs such as Co-Curious’ “On the Bright Side”, supported by Netflix, as well as the inaugural NSW/ACT AFTRS Talent Camp.
 She has worked as a story developer with Screen Canberra on both their FilmPOD and TVPOD programs.
-She has also contributed to SBS Voices and ABC Everyday.
+She has also contributed to ABC Everyday, SBS Voices and ArtsHub.

-Tasnim has been an Artistic Associate at the National Institute of Dramatic Art and tutor at the Victorian College of the Arts.
-She has also been a Sydney Theatre Company – Contemporary Asian Australian Performance Directors’ Initiative participant, Griffin Theatre Company’s Studio Artist, Melbourne Theatre Company’s Women in Theatre mentee, and ATYP Resident Playwright.
+Tasnim has been an Artistic Associate at the National Institute of Dramatic Art, Sydney Theatre Company – Contemporary Asian Australian Performance Directors’ Initiative participant, Griffin Theatre Company’s Studio Artist, Melbourne Theatre Company’s Women in Theatre mentee, and ATYP Resident Playwright.